 And Jesus called them to him and said to them, “You know that those who are considered rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
 But it shall not be so among you.
 But whoever would be great among you must be your servant, and whoever would be first among you must be slave[e] of all.
 For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.”

-Instead of, ‘Lording it‛ over people, the Godly leader seeks to serve those under him.
+Counter-cultural leadership doesn’t lord over people.
+Instead, the Godly leader seeks to serve those under him.

-Instead of making decisions based on image enhancement, the servant leader’s decisions are based on what will enhance the organization.
+Counter-cultural leadership doesn’t make decisions to better themselves.
+Instead, the servant leader’s decisions are based on what will enhance the organization.

 The servant leader doesn’t demand respect, he earns respect simply because he walks his talk and cares for others.